FH-Tutorials/kafka-spark/README.md

 tar -xvzf kafka_2.11-2.1.0.tgz
 ```

 Fix the kafka_dir parameter in the docker-composer.yml to the directory name of the extracted kafka binaries, in case it is different.
-Then build the docker container:
+Then build the docker containers using compose:

 ```bash
 docker-compose build
 ```

-Finally run the container by calling
+Finally run the container cluster by calling

 ```bash
 docker-compose up
 ```

-From the logs of docker you can find the login token necessary for the jupyter login.
+From the logs docker keeps during runtime, you can find the login token necessary for the jupyter login.
 Execute

 ```bash
 docker logs $(docker ps -f name=notebook -q)
 ```

 from Powershell or Bash.
-In the logs the following line should be found:
+When following the log entries the following line should be printed somewhere:

 > "Copy/paste this URL into your browser when you connect for the first time, to login with a token:"

-Beneath the login token is presented like:
+Beneath the login token is presented together with the URL like:

 > http://(bce2f8d711eb or 127.0.0.1):8888/?token=cddf0aaf8cefe270ff318973c0dd382c957917fa7ea8e5bd

+Thus, depending on the IP of your docker machine (usually its localhost) you can reach the notebook with:

+> http://[docker machine IP]:8888/?token=cddf0aaf8cefe270ff318973c0dd382c957917fa7ea8e5bd

 ## Important Commands